 The weeks in traction had a visible impact on Gracie’s cervical spine.
 “In photos and x-rays, you could see that things were getting better.
 Her neck was getting visibly longer,” says Lucie.
 “What amazed me was how comfortable she was.
 I’d been so terrified about the surgery and the traction.
 It was really nothing like what I’d imagined.”

 Gracie and Rosie together at last

-Gracie remained in the hospital for five days after the fusion surgery.
+Gracie remained in the hospital for five days after the spinal fusion surgery.
 When the time finally came to go home, she asked her parents if they could pick up Rosie that day.
 “We thought that was crazy,” says Lucie.
 “Who brings their child home from the hospital after major surgery and adopts a new puppy on the same day?
 But that’s what we did.”

 Gracie had about an hour to get used to being home with a walker before Rosie arrived.
 As soon as the mini-poodle mix appeared, Gracie abandoned the device and walked over to greet her new friend.
 “After that there was no stopping her,” says Lucie.

 In late January, Dr. Hedequist removed the halo and replaced it with an orthopedic vest.
 Gracie has returned to kindergarten and the friends who stayed in touch with her through Facetime during her long hospitalization.
 For now, she can’t participate in recess or gym, but she has been cleared to start physical therapy.
 Lucie notices physical and emotional improvements in her daughter almost every day.
 “I’ve seen a big difference in her since the surgery.
 She sings a lot more: Mary Poppins songs or songs she makes up.
 It’s so nice.”